 A project, in Todoist, is a list of your to-dos.
 You can name it, pick a colour, and view for it.
-Your view can either be a list, or board; depending on your preferences.
+Your view can either be a list or a board; depending on your preferences.
 You can also group and sort the to-dos in your list according to different criteria.
 Projects are very simple in Todoist.

 You can collaborate on your projects, with up to five people if you’re using the free version of Todoist.
-It’s easy to invite people to new projects, if you’re already working with them.
+It’s easy to invite people to new projects if you’re already working with them.
 Everyone you invite has full control over the project, so they can do pretty much everything you can.
 That includes removing you from your own project.
 This is the worst collaboration feature we have seen in any app so far.

 You can assign tasks to your team members and they can assign you to-dos as well.
 Todoist doesn’t have an “assigned-to-me” smart list for quickly accessing to-dos your team delegates to you.
 You can create a filter for it though, which is a decent workaround.